Buying your first RV? If yes, then you should pay a lot of attention while inspecting the vehicle, especially when you want something ready-to-go.

 Lighting

 Lights help you see in the dark.
 They are the most important feature, yet some people do not pay much attention to it.
-All the headlights in the RV, indicators, interior lighting such as bulbs and LEDs should all work fine.
+All the headlights in the RV, indicators, and interior lighting, such as bulbs and LEDs, should all work fine.

 -

 A check on these parts is necessary.
-Even if one of these is malfunctioning, it can prove to be fatal.
+Even if one of these is malfunctioning, it can be fatal.

-Tires should have the best grip, as RVs are generally used on highways and areas far off from any settlements.
+Tires should have the best grip, as RVs are generally used on highways and areas far from settlements.
 Replace them if they have any signs of wear and tear.

 Suspensions are just as necessary as the tires.
 All the suspensions should be working fine and strong enough to bear the shocks they might get on the journey.